jackgerrits/BayesNetSampler/readme.md

 make test
 ```

-Note that several tests are non-deterministic given the nature of this assignment, however they have been given a large enough range and number of samples such that if it is working correctly it will pass.
+Note that several integration tests are non-deterministic given the nature of this assignment, however they have been given a large enough range and number of samples such that if it is working correctly it will pass.

 ## Run